 The bedrock in this area consists mostly of alternating beds of sandstone, siltstone, and shale of upper Devonian, Mississippian, and Pennsylvanian age (USDA-NRCS, 2022).
 Shale units are dominant closer to the surface along Lake Erie and the western edge of the area.
 The surface is mantled with glacial till, outwash of unconsolidated sand and gravel, glacial lake sediments, and stratified drift deposits (kames and eskers).
-The outwash, lake sediments, and stratified drift deposits for ground water.
+The outwash, lake sediments, and stratified drift deposits that fill valleys are important sources of ground water.
 Younger stream deposits cover the glacial deposits in some of the river valleys.